Healthcare-Telerobotics/protos/README.md

 ```

 ## Installation
 The Telerobotics SDK is in alpha.
-For access to the SDK, services and other resources, please contact Ryan James.
+I plan to have all resources openly available soon.
+In the meantime, for access to the SDK, services and other resources, please contact Ryan James.